mikkoim/dinotool/test/test_cases.md

 uv run dinotool test/data/imagefolder -o siglip2feats --save-features 'frame' --model-name siglip2
 # -> Produces a file siglip2feats.parquet, with index determining the filename

-# I have a folder of images but they can be all resized to the same size for faster batch processing
+# I have a folder of images but they can be all resized to the same size for faster batch processing.
+Use the DINOv3 remote sensing model (gated)
-uv run dinotool test/data/drone_images -o drone --save-features 'full' --input-size 512 512 --batch-size 4 --no-vis
+uv run dinotool test/data/drone_images -o drone --save-features 'full' --input-size 512 512 --batch-size 4 --no-vis -m dinov3-l-sat
 # -> Produces drone.zarr with full local features with structure
 # with --save features 'flat' this would produce a partitioned parquet directory